Nhido1105/SQL_Project_Analysis/README.md

 | Italy             | 17,073    | 93,196.32            |

-- The USA remains the highest demand for data job postings with approximately 200,000 job postings.
+- The USA remains the highest demand for data job postings with approximately more than 200,000 job postings.
 - India and Europe shows a growing demand for these roles.
 - The data job is concentrated in North America, along with significant opportunities in the Europe, and around Asia.